mefellows/muxy/README.md

 ## Introduction

-Muxy is a proxy that _mucks_ around with your system and application context, allowing you to simulate common failure scenarios from the perspective of an application under test - such as an API or a web application.
+Muxy is a proxy that _mucks_ around with your system and application context operating at Layers 4 and 7, allowing you to simulate common failure scenarios from the perspective of an application under test - such as an API or a web application.

 If you are building a distributed system, Muxy can help you test your resilience and fault tolerance patterns